 Assessing The Impact Of Tax Reform On The Real Estate Market

 The Tax Cuts and Jobs Act (TCJA) has impacted a lot of different entities in different ways.
-This year, as we prepare and file 2018 tax returns, we will get to see the how all the changes truly stack up.
+This year, as we prepare and file 2018 tax returns, we will get to see how all the changes truly stack up.

 What we do know is that the tax reform legislation, which was passed in late 2017, represented an important victory for those in the commercial real estate industry.
 For many years, the debate surrounding tax reform gave rise to ideas that many thought would have resulted in long-term damage to the real estate industry as a whole.
-Specifically, conversations concerning the elimination of 1031 like-kind exchanges, ending capital gains tax treatment for real estate carried interests and not allowing deductibility for interest payments on the financing for real estate projects, resulted in a lot of sleepless nights.
+Specifically, preliminary conversations concerned the elimination of 1031 like-kind exchanges, ending capital gains tax treatment for real estate carried interests and not allowing deductibility for interest payments on the financing for real estate projects, resulted in a lot of sleepless nights.